UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/andrei.dragota/index.md

 ![architecture](architecture.png)

-Here is a small diagram of all the connections (i think) should be neccessary for the controller.
+Here is a small diagram of all the connections (I think) should be neccessary for the controller.
 I'll also try to describe it in words.
 Hopefully it will make sense.

 ### Main Components